United States Armed Forces: Mobility Air Force

-The Mobility Air Force (MAF) are organized under Air Mobility Command and comprise the Air Force's airlift, air refueling, and aeromedical evacuation forces.
+The Mobility Air Force (MAF) is organized under Air Mobility Command and comprises the Air Force's airlift, air refueling, and aeromedical evacuation forces.

 The airlift forces operate three different major aircraft.
 The C-5M Super Galaxy is the largest aircraft in the Air Force, serving as a strategic transport aircraft.
-The C-17A Globemaster III is the airlift forces most flexible aircraft, conducting both strategic and tactical airlift operations.
+The C-17A Globemaster III is the airlift force's most flexible aircraft, conducting both strategic and tactical airlift operations.
 It is also capable of conducting airborne operations for the Army and aerial resupply through airdropping cargo.
 Finally, the C-130J Super Hercules is a tactical airlifter, conducting both cargo airlift and supporting Army airborne operations.
 Other major airlift platforms include the VC-25, which serves as the personal plane of the president of the United States, better known as Air Force One.

 The Air Force also operates three major aerial refueling tankers.
 The KC-46A Pegasus is its most modern tanker, replacing the aging KC-10A Extenders.
 The remaining tanker is the KC-135 Stratotanker, which has flown since the 1950s.
 Tankers are also capable of conducting limited airlift operations.

 Air Force commands

-The U.S. Air Force is organized into nine major commands, which conduct the majority of the service's organize, train, and equip functions and command forces attached to the combatant commands as joint force air component commands.
+The U.S. Air Force is organized into nine major commands, which conduct the majority of the service's organize, train, and equip functions.
+It commands forces attached to the combatant commands as joint force air component commands.